15 Best Movies of 1999

 10. The Straight Story

 Strikingly beautiful, profoundly heartfelt and visually eloquent, ‘The Straight Story’ is David Lynch’s touching love letter to humanity.
 It’s his most personal, humane work to date and certainly one of the best movies of 1999.
 The film tells the story of an old man who sets off on his lawn mover to visit his estranged brother who is critically ill.
-It depicts his journey as he comes across many people, touching their lives, sharing his experiences with them.
+It depicts his journey as he comes across many people, touching their lives and sharing his experiences with them.
 Lynch masterfully captures the aura of the story using long poetic shots that depict the raw beauty of the landscapes, evoking such heartfelt emotions in us that we feel truly captivated by its intimacy and universal truthfulness.

 Read More: Best Movies of 1974